 Step 3: Water Wellness

-Heat pumps are also used to heat water, and just like they space heating siblings, are extremely efficient.
+Heat pumps are also used to heat water, and just like their space heating siblings, are extremely efficient.
 More importantly for our air quality, they do not emit VOCs and NOx like their natural gas counterparts.

 Step 4: Healthier Cooking Options